As a twin, I have to endure living with a shadow of my self. This has been for 17 years, and will be endured for many more.

 We need to give thanks to our parents as they had brought us up in this wonderful world.
 Strangely enough, years before our parent’s marriage, our mother visited a psychic in Christchurch, and her exact words said that was the vividly see our mother helping out her identical twin daughters.
 At first, she didn’t think much of this, until she received her scans years later with 2 identical twin daughters in her belly.
 Their first thought when they found out was the fear of how they were going to cope with 2 new borns and Jenaya, our 17 months older sister.
 Major changes had to occur, with selling a buying a new house for extra space, they had to sell their sports car for a station wagon for more room, change their itinerary and finally had to change the structure their whole life.
 As you would think, it was and still is a large financial drain on our parents, especially in the younger days.
 Now being individual teenagers we all have our own jobs and I have 2 jobs.
 At a younger age 2 of everything was needed to satisfy us, now not too much.
 But we needed 2 cots, 2 high chairs, 2 booster seats, 2 seater pram, double school enrolments, double formal tickets, double the dresses, double licenses, 2 laptops… etc. so you can see that this all adds up and creates a looming idea of debt which fortunately is under control with our father bring a bank manager and knowing the flow of the money in the household.
 Our parents had to endure the confusion and battle of trying different ways to tell us apart.
 Funny enough at 7 months I started to grow strawberry nevus.
 There are clumps of close and tightly packed blood vessel close to the skin.
 This causes me to sustain red marks on my body, one on my forehead and the other on my arm, where they are still faint remains of them that is visible.
 This became at easy determinate to stop all the confusion between us until 3.
 Our parents found it a struggle to treat us individually with presents and treats.
 As receiving the same gifts has become a norm for us as this is what we have been brought up thinking.
 Many presents are the same but different color when we were younger but now with different interests and eliminates this allows different ideas of gifts/presents.

-At the moments the main endurance our parents have to go through with is the license situation.
-Claude and I are both on our restricted and so are Jenaya, so with 3 girls driving around is a scary thought for our parents.
+At the moment the main endurance our parents have to go through is the license situation.
+Claudia and I are both on our restricted and so are Jenaya, so with 3 girls driving around is a scary thought for our parents.
 Our mother always says now we have ‘a license to kill’ as driving is a big deal and only at 16 years of age we are able to drive by ourselves on our own cars if we have them.
-I recently had a car crash, where a driver did not give way and I crashed into a tree, leaving the car smashed up and unable to drive.
+I recently had a car crash, where a driver did not give way and I crashed into a tree, leaving the car ruined and unable to drive.
 So now and previously before the accident, our parents are very cautious about the times we drive and how urgent it is.
 As we are double, our parents receive double the sass, double the loving, double the hate and double the sweetness.

 Endurance for our parents was a major factor they had to cope with every day.
 It was hard for them to make sure everything was exactly even, down to the same amount of chips in a bowl for a snack.
 Our loving parents would have to sometimes get an aunt/uncle or grandparent in to look after us so they can leave the house to be able to have to time out from their own children.
 This was a coping method they used to get away from us so we wouldn’t end up killing them with stress overload.
 Our parents have had to endure a lot of things when were younger and still to this day.
 We are very grateful for them as parents even when shit goes down at home.